Adaptability: The Pistachio History From Tree To Market

 Testing These Pistachio Varieties For California Production

-The first varieties tested at the Chico Station during the period 1902 to 1930 were Buenzle, Bronte, Minasian, Red Aleppo, Sfax, and Trabonella.
+The first varieties tested at the Chico Station from 1902 to 1930 were Buenzle, Bronte, Minasian, Red Aleppo, Sfax, and Trabonella.

 They failed to meet the requirements for a good commercial pistachio nut variety for this country.
 Higher production costs emphasize the need for high-yielding, high-shell splitting, and large kernel types.
 In some years, the crop on some varieties has had a serious reduction by late frost injury to their flower clusters.
 Of the earlier varieties tested at Chico, the Red Aleppo, and Trabonella have been the most promising and still show customers good quality and green kernel color.
 While fairly good, yields of these varieties over a period of years have not been sufficient to recommend them for commercial planting.
 Before this period of the pistachio history in California, it would become critical to the pistachios so that so many of us can consume them today.

 The program for developing better varieties became one of the Office of Foreign Plant Introduction’s objectives in 1929.
 The effort 100 years ago yielded several seedling selections of promise.
 Three of these are the Kerman, Damghan, and Lassen.
-They have been undergoing an evaluation since 1940 and grow even today.
+Specifically, the evaluation showed growth since 1940 and even today.
 Specifically, looking at the time of blooming late enough to escape spring frosts and that of tree performance.
 Since then, they have extended these tests into other areas of California suitable for the growth of the nut.
 In conclusion, all three bear nuts are larger in size and higher in shell-splitting than any of the other varieties.

 Click to rate this post!